ningw42/SubsonicNowPlayingOverlay/README.md

 > **Security tip:** Prefer `useTokenAuth: true` so requests use salted token authentication.
 Stored secrets should not be committed.

+Secrets can also be supplied from external files instead of being embedded directly in the JSON:

+- `passwordFile` – path to a file that contains the user's plain-text password (trailing newlines are stripped).
+Useful when pairing with `useTokenAuth: true`.
+- `tokenFile` – path to a file containing a pre-generated Subsonic token.
+- `saltFile` – optional path for the token's companion salt.
+When omitted, specify `salt` inline.

+Relative paths are resolved from the configuration file's directory.

 ### 3. Run in development mode

 ```powershell